Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 Best for hard water

 This De'Longhi kettle has long been an Ideal Home favourite, with a stylish, standout look and a high-quality finish for the price.
 It also boasts an integrated limescale filter and an easy-to-read water level, alongside a big 1.7-litre capacity.
-During testing, we just wished there was an easier way to open the lid, like a button.
+During testing, I just wished there was an easier way to open the lid, like a button.

 Best budget kettle